-Disruption of NQO1 and NQO2 in mice led to myelogenous hyperplasia and g-radiation induced myeloproliferative diseases including myeloid leukemia and B-cell lymphoma.
+Disruption of NQO1 and NQO2 in mice led to myelogenous hyperplasia and γ-radiation induced myeloproliferative diseases including myeloid leukemia and B-cell lymphoma.
 In addition, a significant percentage of human individuals with primary and chemotherapy-induced secondary leukemia carry both mutant NQO1 P187S alleles and are deficient in NQO1 protein.
 These studies together suggest that NQO1 and NQO2 are endogenous factors in protection against primary and therapy-related leukemia and lymphoma.
 Current goals are to investigate the in vivo role of NQO1 and NQO2 in benzene and chemotherapy-related leukemia/lymphoma.
 The studies are also investigating the mechanism of the role of NQO1 and NQO2 in protection of myeloid differentiation factors C/EBPa and Pu.1, tumor suppressor p53 and other growth/differentiation factors against 20S proteasomal degradation leading to protection against leukemia and lymphoma.

 NQO1-null and NQO2-null mice both show increased susceptibility to chemical-induced skin tumors indicating a role of these proteins in skin cancer prevention.
-Current studies are focused on the in vivo role of Nrf2, INrf2, NQO1 and NQO2 in UVB-induced skin cancer.
-We are also studying the role of NQO1 and NQO2 in the stabilization of tumor suppressor p53 and epithelial cell differentiation factor p63 against 20S proteasomal degradation and its significance in protection against chemical induced skin carcinogenesis.
-In addition, we are performing microarray and proteomic analyses to identify the growth/proliferation/differentiation genes/proteins that might also be targets leading to increased sensitivity to chemically-induced skin cancer in NQO1-null and NQO2-null mice.
+Current studies are focused on in vivo role of Nrf2, INrf2, NQO1 and NQO2 in UVB-induced skin cancer.
+We are also studying the role of NQO1 and NQO2 in stabilization of tumor suppressor p53 and epithelial cell differentiation factor p63 against 20S proteasomal degradation and its significance in protection against chemical induced skin carcinogenesis.
+In addition, we are performing microarray and proteomic analyses to identify the growth/proliferation/differentiation genes/proteins that might also be the targets leading to increased sensitivity to chemically-induced skin cancer in NQO1-null and NQO2-null mice.

 Breast and Prostate Cancer:

 Preliminary studies have suggested a role of Nrf2 and NQO1 in breast and prostate cancer prevention.
-Current studies are investigating the in vivo role of Nrf2, INrf2, NQO1 and NQO2 in breast and prostate cancer susceptibility and metastasis.
+Current studies are investigating in vivo role of Nrf2, INrf2, NQO1 and NQO2 in breast and prostate cancer susceptibility and metastasis.
 We are also investigating the mechanism of the role of Nrf2 and downstream proteins in cancer prevention.

 Mouse Models of Asthma and COPD:

 Bioreductive chemotherapy is based on reductive activation of drugs by enzymes, identification of tumors rich in those enzymes, and differences in oxygen and pH between normal and tumor tissues.
-Recently, we have identified and cloned the cytosolic glucose regulatory protein (GRP58) that plays a significant role in the activation of antitumor drug mitomycin C leading to DNA cross-linking and cell death.
+Recently, we have identified and cloned the cytosolic glucose regulatory protein (GRP58) that plays a significant role in activation of antitumor drug mitomycin C leading to DNA cross-linking and cell death.
 GRP58 was found overexpressed in many tumors that qualify these tumors for selective activation of drugs.
 Our current goals are to determine the mechanism of the role of GRP58 in mitomycin C-induced DNA cross-linking and study the in vivo role of GRP58 in mouse development and anti-tumor drug toxicity.